 In the desktop market, the processor and operating systems were never good enough, and continued being the locus of performance increases and where the value resided.
 The memory chip and disk drive manufacturers weren’t so fortunate.
 Their chips and disks became good enough and modularised, and the money moved to the companies that supplied equipment to make DRAM, and heads and disks for hard drives.

 Jumping forward again to 2005, Linux has become a good enough operating system (for server computing, desktop computing might need to wait until next year).
 Companies were able to build systems like the Xen hypervisor, and Amazon EC2 on top of the operating system, and treat Linux as a modular component.
-These cloud computing services offered elastic scalability, and the computers beneath them were reduced to a commodity expressed in decimal compute units (Nobody thinks about whose badge is on the front of the physical machine running the EC2 instance they’re spinning up).
+These cloud computing services offered elastic scalability, and the computers beneath them were reduced to a commodity expressed in decimal compute units.
 The servers and operating system had been made modular to support the integrated virtual machine managers.

 By 2013 virtual machines from cloud service providers were good enough and becoming a commodity.
 Now what wasn’t good enough was the reproducibility and deployment of applications, and management of multiple servers.
 There were a number of solutions including Puppet, Chef, and Ansible, but no clear breakout winner.
 Into the breach stepped Docker.
 From their description on GitHub, (bolded emphasis mine).

 Docker containers are both hardware-agnostic and platform-agnostic.
 This means that they can run anywhere, from your laptop to the largest EC2 compute instance and everything in between - and they don’t require that you use a particular language, framework or packaging system.
 That makes them great building blocks for deploying and scaling web apps, databases and backend services without depending on a particular stack or provider. - github.com/docker/docker